Senior Lecturer in Translational Neuroscience,

 University of Sheffield

-Research in the laboratory focuses on the mechanisms of nerve cell death in amyotrophic lateral sclerosis (ALS; also known as motor neuron disease (MND) or Lou Gehrig's disease), hereditary spastic paraplegia (HSP) and Parkinson’s disease (PD).
-We are especially interested in the involvement of axonal transport, mitochondria and ER.
+Research in the laboratory focuses on the mechanisms of nerve cell death in a number of neurodegenerative conditions, including motor neuron disorders such as amyotrophic lateral sclerosis (ALS; also known as motor neuron disease (MND) or Lou Gehrig disease) and hereditary spastic paraplegia (HSP), frontotemporal dementia (FTD), and Parkinson’s disease (PD).
+We are especially interested in the involvement of axonal transport, mitochondria and ER, and protein homeostasis/autophagy

 Current research themes include: